antick/mojo/backend/mods/holdings-reimagined/README.md

 It has a scroll area for building slots in the county view so you can see all your slots without cluttering the county window.

+This mod also removes the need for holdings with multiple baronies to have a Castle, City and Temple Holding.
+This allows you to build only Castles or only Cities/Temples on your counties.

 ## Game Rules

 - **Change Holding Type Cost**: Change the cost of changing holding type